-January is right around the corner, and every business loves some fresh marketing ideas for the New Year!
+January is officially here, and every business loves some fresh marketing ideas for the New Year!
 Here are some January social media marketing ideas for your business.

 First, let’s dig into overall themes for the month and discuss how your business can use these trending ideas to connect with your audience.

 The whole tone of January is….
 New Year, fresh start.

 People LOVE a fresh start.
 Whether it’s with their health, their business, their family, or their home – fresh starts are inspiring and motivate just about everyone.

 When people are already “primed” to be feeling a certain way, it’s a great time to join in that emotion.